 This LBA EA incorporates by reference analysis from two previous environmental assessments conducted by the BLM for GCCE:

-WHEN: A BLM decision on whether to lease would be expected in Summer 2019, followed by a competitive leasing process.
+WHEN: A BLM decision on whether to lease would be expected in late Summer 2019, followed by a competitive leasing process.
 If the BLM decides to lease the property, and GCCE is the highest qualified bidder, then OSMRE would recommend whether to approve the mining plan modification to the ASLM in Winter 2019/2020.
 Construction could begin in 2020 and mining at the King II Coal Mine would likely continue for an additional 22 years.

 By including your address, phone number, email address, or other personally identifying information in your comment, you should be aware that your entire comment, including your personally identifying information, may be made publically available at any time.
 While you can ask us in your comment to withhold your personal identifying information from public review, we cannot guarantee that we will be able to do so.